Royal Microscopical Society: infocus Magazine

-infocus Magazine is the society's magazine for members.
+infocus Magazine is the Society's magazine for members.
 It provides a common forum for scientists and technologists from all disciplines which use any form of microscope, including all branches of microscopy and microbeam analysis. infocus features articles on microscopy related topics, techniques and developments, reports on RMS events, book reviews, news and much more.
 Published four times a year, infocus is free to members.

 Outreach activities

-The society is heavily involved with outreach activities, particularly those aimed at children, where the aim is to interest them in science as a whole as opposed to simply lab work.
-In late 2015, the society was one of many "subject experts" consulted by awarding organisations as a part of a consultation by the Department for Education regarding reforms to the course content of the subject of Geology at GCE Advanced Level (A-level) in the national curriculum.
-Other advising parties included British Geological Survey, Natural History Museum and the Royal School of Mines.
+The Society is heavily involved with outreach activities, particularly those aimed at children, where the aim is to interest them in science as a whole as opposed to simply lab work.
+In late 2015, the Society was one of many "subject experts" consulted by awarding organisations as a part of a consultation by the Department for Education regarding reforms to the course content of the subject of Geology at GCE Advanced Level (A-level) in the national curriculum.
+Other advising parties included the British Geological Survey, the Natural History Museum and the Royal School of Mines.